-Committees Name Nomination Committee Compensation Committee Committee Independent Director Supplementary Explanation of the Relationship with the Company Reasons for Appointment Hoiima million per year, or an amount that accounted for less than 2% of the ordinary revenue forecast of JIWE for the year ended March 31, 2017 officers, she contributes to the activities of the Nomination Committee as a member of the Nomination Committee with her expertise.
-We asked for her to be a nominee for outside director as we determined that she will continue reflecting her specialized knowledge and high level of perception in the supervision of management, particularly in the area of "personnel and human resource development."
+Co mmit ttee es Name Nomination Committee Compensation Commutee Audit Independent Director Supplementary Explanation of the Relationship with the Company Reasons for Appointment not under an advisory contract with the Group.
+Although the Group had business transactions with said office, such as receiving advice on environmental management, in fiscal year 2013, the amount of payments by the Group to said office was less than ¥100,000 per year, or an amount that accounted for less than 0.1% of the net sales of said office for the year ended December 31, 2013.
+The Company has had no business transactions with said office since fiscal year 2014. meetings such as those of the Board of Directors mainly from the perspective of CSR including consideration for the environment and ties to society, she conducts a broad range of auditing activities from the specialized perspective of an attorney-at-law in her capacity as a member of the Audit Committee.
+We asked for her to be a nominee for outside director as we determined that she will continue reflecting her specialized knowledge and high level of perception in the supervision of management, particularly in the areas of "legal affairs and risk management" and "the environment."
 Attribute information on her eligibility as an independent director and outside director is as shown on the left, and as we determined that there were no special conflicts of interest with general shareholders, we have reported her as an independent officer.
-Hajime Sawabe Outside Director Hajime Sawabe falls under the "h" relationship category with the Company because he had engaged in the execution of business at TDK Corporation ("TDK") until he assumed office as Executive Advisor to TDK in June 2012.
-Although the Group had business transactions including the sale of products and after-sale service with TDK, the amount of these transactions was less than ¥100 million per year, or an amount that accounted for less than 0.1% of the consolidated net sales of the Company for the year ended March 31, 2017.
-The Group also has purchased precision machinery parts from TDK, but the amount of payments by the Group to TDK was less than ¥500 million per year, or an amount that accounted for less than 0.1% Hajime Sawabe has been involved in the management of a major listed company in Japan for many years, and has abundant experience in general corporate management, in addition to being well versed in corporate planning, etc. Besides, he has abundant experience as an outside officer in listed companies and has a broad range of knowledge in a variety of industries, and also actively comments in important meetings such as those of the Board of Directors.
-Furthermore, based on such knowledge, he makes contributions in the consideration of the Company's compensation system and the activities of the Compensation Committee related to decisions on the compensation of directors and executive officers as a member of the Compensation Committee.
-We asked for him to
+Hajime Sawabe 0 C Outside Director Hajime Sawabe falls under the "h" relationship category with the Company because he had engaged in the execution of business at TDK Corporation ("TDK") until he assumed office as Executive Advisor to TDK in June 2012.
+Although the Group had business transactions including the sale of products and after-sale service with TDK, the amount of these transactions was less than ¥5 million per year, or an amount that accounted for less than 0.1% of the consolidated net sales of the Company for the year ended December 31, 2017.
+The Group Hajime Sawabe has been involved in the management of a major listed company in Japan for many years, and has abundant experience in general corporate management, in addition to being well versed in corporate planning, etc. Besides, he has abundant experience as an outside officer in listed companies and has a broad range of knowledge in a variety of industries, and also actively comments in important meetings such as those of the Board of Directors.
+Furthermore, based on such knowledge, he makes contributions in the consideration of the Company's compensation